-Longstreet Elementary's Winning Team (home, school, and community) pledges that our students will become lifelong learners who share a commitment to society.
+Our R. J. Longstreet Elementary winning team (Home, School & Community) pledges that our students will become lifelong learners who share a commitment to a better society.

 Provide the school's vision statement

 Through the individual commitment of all, our students will graduate with the knowledge, skills, and values necessary to be successful contributors to our democratic society.